SamBaker101/PATT_MK0/docs/MK0/MK0_debrief.md

 ## Build Overview

-The main frame is built using a combination of aluminum extrusion and composite wood panelling that has been cut to sizes/shape and drilled as required.
+The main frame is built using a combination of aluminum extrusion and composite wood paneling that has been cut to sizes/shape and drilled as required.
 It is held together with a combination of metric hardware and zip-ties.

 As discussed prior I am using an Anycubic printhead which moves in X on a belt driven carriage.
 The X-axis then moves verticly (Z) on a pair of lead screws.